MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/user-guide-customer-service.md

 4. Select the **Lookup** button ![Lookup button](../customer-service/media/crm-ua-lookup-v4.gif "Lookup button"), select the queue that you want to add the case to, and then select **Add**.

 > [!Note]
-> When two agents add the same case at the same time, the case in that queue is duplicated.
+> When two agents add the same case at the same time to two different queues, the case is duplicated in both the queues.

 ### Save and route a case
  When you create a new case, you can save it and route it with a single select using the **Save & Route** button.